Diffusion of impurities in a moderately dense confined granular gas: Comparison with computer simulations

 The DSMC method is a direct particle numerical method to find solutions to the Boltzmann \cite{B94} and Enskog \cite{MS96,MS97} kinetic equations, without the need of considering uncontrolled approximations such as the truncation of a Sonine polynomial expansion.
 Thus, in the limit of an infinitely large number of particles and small time step, the DSMC method provides the ``exact'' solution of the kinetic equation.
 It is therefore an excellent method to assess the reliability of the theoretical expression \eqref{4.4} for $D_0$ obtained from the first Sonine approximation.
 In practice, we consider $N=4000$ particles, one of which is the tracer particle, simulated in homogeneous conditions.
 This means that no spatial grid is constructed during the simulations and particles can collide with all of them.
 Collisions, which are sampled statistically, are performed following the collision rules \eqref{1.1}--\eqref{1.2} and \eqref{2.2.1bis}--\eqref{2.2.2bis}.
 Since the granular gas is in the HSS, the influence of the gas density $n\sigma^d$ on diffusion in the DSMC method enters only in fixing the collision rate.
-Thus, as in the Enskog theory, the density dependence in the DSMC method appears through the pair correlation factors at contact $\chi$ and $\chi_0$ given by Eqs.\ \eqref{4.11} and \eqref{4.12}, respectively.
-Finally, the time step is set equal to one fiftieth of the mean collision time in the gas.
+Thus, as in the Enskog theory, the density dependence in the DSMC method appears through the pair correlation factors at contact $\chi$ and $\chi_0$ given by Eqs.\ \eqref{4.11} and \eqref{4.12}, respectively. \RS{For the normalized transport coefficients $D_0^*(\alpha)/D_0^*(1)$, the Enskog theory predicts that the result is independent of density as the collision frequencies cancel.
+This allows us to use a single value for the density, with a value that is immaterial as it only fixes the time scale.} Finally, the time step is set equal to one fiftieth of the mean collision time in the gas.

-Molecular dynamics can be considered as an exact numerical solution of the particle dynamics, following the collision rules \eqref{1.1}--\eqref{1.2} and \eqref{2.2.1bis}--\eqref{2.2.2bis}.
+MD simulations can be considered as an exact numerical solution of the particle dynamics, following the collision rules \eqref{1.1}--\eqref{1.2} and \eqref{2.2.1bis}--\eqref{2.2.2bis}.
 As such, it makes no assumptions of molecular chaos, homogeneity, or normal solutions.
 Its results allow us to put strong tests on the hypothesis behind the kinetic description made in this article.
 For MD, we consider $N=4000$ particles, one of them being the tracer, which are simulated using the event-driven method\cite{TS05,AT17,FS23} in a square box with periodic boundary conditions, and a box size adjusted to give the desired particle density.
 Both in DSMC and MD, large simulations are done to obtain convergence of the MSD.